webyrd/underconstraints/README.md

 generate sound underconstraints in many (all?) cases, though, from the "normal" miniKanren code.

 It is unsound to use underconstraints alone to constrain the possible answers from a computation.
 This is because underconstraints are checked individually, and do not interact with each other.
 For example, consider the `run*` expression:

-normal miniKanren:

 ```
 (run* (x)